svlada/svlada.github.io/posts/websphere-maven-spring-project.md

 |- pom.xml
 ```

-The project consists of one parent/aggregator module and two sub/child modules.
-For more information on multi-module please go to [maven documentation website](http://maven.apache.org/pom.html#Aggregation).
+The project consists of one parent (aggregator) module and two child (sub) modules.

+For more details on working with multi-module builds, see the official [Maven documentation](http://maven.apache.org/pom.html#Aggregation).

 **Aggregator module**

-The aggregator is a top-level module used to join multiple modules.
+The aggregator is the top-level module that brings multiple modules together into a single build.

-The following is an excerpt from aggregator `pom.xml`:
+The following is an excerpt from the pom.xml of the aggregator module:

 ```java
   <modelVersion>4.0.0</modelVersion>